Races/Species

 Coggorts’ Mechanization

-When the Empire failed to take Hyxon by force, they filled a spaceship with plague and crashed it on the planet.
-Some Coggorts, driven by curiosity, inspected the ship and caught the virus.
+When the Empire failed to take the Coggort planet by force, they filled a spaceship with plague and crashed it onto its surface.
+Some Coggorts, driven by curiosity, rushed to inspect the ship and caught the virus upon contacting it.
 The plague rapidly spread across the planet and wiped out a third of the Coggorts’ population.
-To save their species from extinction, Coggorts transferred their brains into mechanical bodies, making themselves immune to the plague.
-However, the procedure turned them into machines manufactured at hives and programmed to obey commands.
-It was necessary to prevent curiosity – the reason Coggorts caught the plague in the first place.
+To save their species from extinction, Coggorts transferred their brains into mechanical bodies based on their own biology, making themselves immune to the plague.
+However, with this procedure, Coggorts turned themselves into machines manufactured at hives and programmed to obey commands.
+They deemed it necessary to prevent curiosity – the very reason Coggorts caught the plague in the first place.

 Government and Society